paulmarrington/Unity-Documentation/Fibers/Askowl-Fibers.md

   }
 ```

 A fiber can store many context objects.
-They need to be of different classes or be specifically named.
+They need to be of different classes or be explicitly named.

 ``` c#
 fiber.Context("name here", "this is a string object");